PhoenixTales/wiki.gothicarchive.org/orcs.md

 - the orcs have ancient prophecies
   - `Ancient Orcish documents written shortly after the sealing of the underground temple mention a 'Holy Foe'`
   - `I have translated the Orcish prophecies and discovered what the five hearts are about.`
+- at least partially invulnerable to psionic magic
+  - `the orcs don't react to my magic spells like the gullible people in the Old Camp do` (Baal Lukor, G1-final)

 ## Undead High Orc Priests
 - `few centuries ago, five Orc shamen invoked a very old arch demon`